Spatially Coupled PLDPC-Hadamard Convolutional Codes: Abstract

 \section{Abstract}

-In this paper, we propose a new type of ultimate-Shannon-limit-approaching codes called spatially coupled protograph-based low-density parity-check Hadamard convolutional codes (SC-PLDPCH-CCs), which are constructed by spatially coupling PLDPC-Hadamard block codes.
-We also develop an efficient decoding algorithm that combines pipeline decoding and layered scheduling for the decoding of SC-PLDPCH-CCs.
+We propose a new type of ultimate-Shannon-limit-approaching codes called spatially coupled protograph-based low-density parity-check Hadamard convolutional codes (SC-PLDPCH-CCs), which are constructed by spatially coupling PLDPC-Hadamard block codes.
+We develop an efficient decoding algorithm that combines pipeline decoding and layered scheduling for the decoding of SC-PLDPCH-CCs, {and analyze the latency and complexity of the decoder}.
 To estimate the decoding thresholds of SC-PLDPCH-CCs, we first propose a layered protograph extrinsic information transfer (PEXIT) algorithm to evaluate the thresholds of spatially coupled PLDPC-Hadamard terminated codes (SC-PLDPCH-TDCs) with a moderate coupling length.
-With the use of the proposed layered PEXIT method, we develop a genetic algorithm to look for good SC-PLDPCH-TDCs in a systematic way.
-Subsequently, we extend the coupling length of these SC-PLDPCH-TDCs with good thresholds to form good SC-PLDPCH-CCs.
-Based on the same set of split protomatrices, we regard the threshold of SC-PLDPCH-TDC as the proxy of SC-PLDPCH-CC when the SC-PLDPCH-TDC with long coupling length has almost the same code rate as the SC-PLDPCH-CC.
-Results show that our optimized SC-PLDPCH-CCs can achieve comparable thresholds to the block code counterparts.
-Simulations also illustrate the superiority of the SC-PLDPCH-CCs over the block code counterparts in terms of error performance.
-Moreover, for the rate-$0.00295$ SC-PLDPCH-CC, a BER of $10^{-7}$ is achieved at $E_b/N_0 = -1.45$ dB, which is only $0.14$ dB from the ultimate Shannon limit.
+With the use of the proposed layered PEXIT method, we develop a genetic algorithm to find good SC-PLDPCH-TDCs in a systematic way.
+Then we extend the coupling length of these SC-PLDPCH-TDCs to form good SC-PLDPCH-CCs.
+Results show that our constructed SC-PLDPCH-CCs can achieve comparable thresholds to the block code counterparts.
+Simulations illustrate the superiority of the SC-PLDPCH-CCs over the block code counterparts and other state-of-the-art low-rate codes in terms of error performance.
+For the rate-$0.00295$ SC-PLDPCH-CC, a bit error rate of {$10^{-5}$ is achieved at $E_b/N_0 = -1.465$ dB, which is only $0.125$ dB} from the ultimate Shannon limit.